 Then, Give Them An Incredible Summer

-I remember the invisible tug of my phone when I was a counselor, but when I was a camper cellphones just weren’t a thing yet.
+I remember the invisible tug of my phone when I was a counselor, but when I was a camper, cellphones just weren’t a thing yet.
 I have to say I feel a little nostalgic for the days when we would be able to sit for hours making up games, and not worrying about our parents trying to check in on us.

 But, at the end of the day, parents will be parents.
-When we break down the why behind helicopter parents, it’s hard to fault them for loving their child too much, or wanting them to be happy, healthy, and safe.
+When we break down the why behind helicopter parents, it’s hard to fault them for loving their child too much or wanting them to be happy, healthy, and safe.

-So regardless of clearly communicated expectations, one-way messaging, and camp notes… beyond all else, the best thing that can give parents peace of mind?
+So regardless of clearly communicated expectations, one-way messaging, and camp notes… above all else, the best thing that can give parents peace of mind?
 Hearing from their kids that they had an amazing summer experience where they were allowed to just be kids.

-NPR reported “Understanding the relationship between tech over-dependence and parent-child interdependence may be key to untangling it, so kids can fly free.”
+NPR reported, “Understanding the relationship between tech over-dependence and parent-child interdependence may be key to untangling it, so kids can fly free.”
 But in my opinion, when kids go home after their first summer to tell parents that they played in the sun, got dirt under their nails, and made new friends — that is what parents need to hear in order to lead to a phone-call free summer the following year.
 And wouldn’t that be lovely?